Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

 1. Open package.json.
 There is a lot going in this file and we will walk through it in this demo.

+1. First, notice the development dependencies.

+    `browserify` is used to bundle modules for use on the client side

+    `watchify` is used during dev to keep bundling if there are any changes.

+    `npm-run-all` simplifies writing multiple npm script calls

-1. First, notice the dependency in package.json for json-server.
-This package creates a quick and easy REST API built on top of express.
+1. This project depends on  `json-server` and `superagent`.
+The `json-server` package creates a quick and easy REST API built on top of express.
 You can give it a JSON fle and it creates the endpoints for you.

+1. Usully, projects have a script called `start` as does this one.
+Can you tell what it is doing?

+    First, the build script is referenced.
+In npm, scripts can cause another script to run if it has a prefix of `pre` in front of the same name.

+    So we have a prebuild and a build.
+In this case, browserify is used to do an initial bundling of code (this is done so require can be used on the client side)

+    After the initial bundling, the `build` script is used - which is using `watchify`.
+This will watch for changes in the files during dev, and will recreate the bundle if anything is changed.

+    The use of && indicates to only start `json-server` if the build was successful.

+    The script `runall` does the same thing by using run-s - this works better when you have many tasks that need to run in parallel (run-p) or sequentially (run-s) on different OS.

-1. Look at the script in package.json called json-server.
-Let's start the json-server by running this script. `npm run jsonserver`
+1. Execute the start script by using `npm start`.

 1. Notice the output in the terminal window includes a URL for http://localhost:3333/Makes.
 Open this in the browser (control+click works form VSCode) and notice this is a GET request which returns JSON data.
 The JSON data is coming from `db.json`.